aspose-words/Aspose.Words-API-References/english/net/aspose.words/nodelist/toarray/_index.md

 ### Remarks

-You should not be adding/removing nodes while iterating over a collection of nodes because it invalidates the iterator and requires refreshes for live collections.To be able to add/remove nodes during iteration, use this method to copy nodes into a fixed-size array and then iterate over the array.
+You should not be adding/removing nodes while iterating over a collection of nodes because it invalidates the iterator and requires refreshes for live collections.

+To be able to add/remove nodes during iteration, use this method to copy nodes into a fixed-size array and then iterate over the array.

 ### Examples